unik-name/docs.unikname.network/docs/key-concept/cryptography-overview.md

 Within <brand name="uns"/> we call these accounts the `cryptoaccounts` to be more meaningful.
 These cryptoaccounts are represented by a couple of a [PublicKey](#publickey) and [PrivateKey](#privatekey), and also by a public address and a passphrase.
 The address is built via a combination of RIPEMD160 hashing and Base58Check encoding prefixed by a single network byte.

-Then <brand name="uns"/> cryptoaccounts handle both the UNS protocol tokens, and UNIK Non Fungible Tokens representing @unikname.
+Then <brand name="uns"/> cryptoaccounts handle both the UNIK protocol tokens, and UNIKNAME Non Fungible Tokens representing @unikname.
 They're protected and secured by a [passphrase](#passphrase).

 ## unikid